 Page How to Access Application Click on the name of the application.
-Technology Report Click on the Technologies link at the top of the page.
 Archives shared by multiple applications Click on the Archives shared by multiple applications link.
 Note that this link is only available when there are shared archives across multiple applications.
 Rule Providers Execution Overview Click on the Rule providers execution overview link at the bottom of the page.
+Used FreeMarker Functions and Directives Click on the FreeMarker methods link at the bottom of the page.

-Page How to Access Used FreeMarker Functions and Directives Click on the FreeMarker methods link at the bottom of the page.
-Send Feedback form Click on the Send Feedback link in the top navigation bar to open a form that allows you to submit feedback to the RHAMT team.
+Page How to Access Send Feedback form Click on the Send Feedback link in the top navigation bar to open a form that allows you to submit feedback to the RHAMT team.